top of page

 Tax-Payer-Funded, Serving Private Resorts

-Why are Utah taxpayers footing the $590 million bill for a problem two private businesses created and for a solution that will only benefit those two businesses?
+Why are Utah taxpayers footing the $1 billion bill for a problem two private businesses created and for a solution that will only benefit those two businesses?

 As we know, resort executives stand to gain the most from a gondola and have been behind the majority of pro-gondola messaging.